Chicken enchiladas, Sauce and Spanish Rice

 These recipes are oh so good, and we hope you’ll give them a try.
 Especially, the enchilada sauce.
 We’re pretty sure once you try it you’ll never go back to pre-made!

 You can also, make these up ahead of time, refrigerate and pop them in the oven whenever you’re ready.
 I’d suggest setting them out and allow them to come to room temperature prior to popping them in your oven.

 All the recipes are simple and easy.
+Another easy recipe that’d compliment this meal is our Winter Salsa Recipe!
 Ones your family and friends will love and be impressed by!